David Gormley: Clyde

 In June 2015, after three seasons of success at Beechwood Park, Gormley signed for Scottish League Two side Clyde after expressing a desire to play under new Manager & his boyhood hero Barry Ferguson.
 On 21 November 2015, Gormley scored four goals against Berwick Rangers in a 5–0 win for Clyde at Shielfield Park.
 He was the first player to hit a quadruple in one match in 33 years.

 Gormley was joint-top goal scorer in the Scottish Cup with eight goals in the 2016–17 tournament, he also equaled a club post-war record for most Scottish Cup goals in a single season.
 He scored once against Brora Rangers in the second round; twice in a 5–0 win against Arbroath in the third round; a hat-trick in a fourth round replay against Stirling Albion; and once each in both Ayr United ties in the fifth round.

 Pollok

 In January 2018, Gormley joined West Region Junior side Pollok for an undisclosed fee.

 Managerial career

 In September 2019, Gormley was handed his first managerial role at Rossvale who competed in the SJFA West Region Premiership.
 The position at Rossvale became available after the resignation of Gordon Moffat who left to join fellow Premiership team Clydebank.
 Gormley led Rossvale to 10th place in the last ever Premiership which ended prematurely due to COVID-19.

 On 12 July 2021, Gormley was announced as manager of Lowland League side Broomhill who formerly played as BSC Glasgow FC.

-After Chris Strain was sacked, Gormley became manager of West of Scotland Football League side Kilwinning Rangers in April 2022 and David lasted at the buffs until 27th January 2023.
+After Chris Strain was sacked, Gormley became manager of West of Scotland Football League side Kilwinning Rangers in April 2022 and David lasted at the Buffs until 27 January 2023.

+He then moved on to Thorniewood United until he left the following year.